decay88/Amaterasu/README.md

 # Features
 - Activate and manage license files using web scripts
-- Generate C# code in-memory
+- Generate and explore C# code in-memory
-- Call managed assembly methods and cast types
+- Call managed assembly modules, methods, and types
-- Secure communcation between server and client
+- Secure communcation layer between licensing server and client
 - Create blacklists from arrays or from a *`NetRequest`*
 - Manage the local filesystem using both managed and native methods
 - Built-in anti-debugging checking